-Most arborvitaes have flattened, lacy sprays of aromatic needles, with colors ranging from emerald green to gold.
-Clusters of rosebud-shaped cones measuring about ½ inch long appear in early summer, turning from green to nutmeg-brown at maturity.
-Female cones have 6-12 overlapping scales, male “cones” rather insignificant in most species.
+Most arborvitaes have flattened, lacy aromatic needles, ranging from emerald green to gold.
+Clusters of rosebud-shaped cones measuring about ½ inch long appear in early summer, turning from green to nutmeg-brown.

-The growth rate of arborvitae varies depending on the species and cultivar.
+Growth rate varies depending on the species and cultivar.
 Some are very fast growers adding 3 to 4 feet per year, while others, such as dwarfs and miniatures, grow much slower.

 When to plant: